razorsk8jz/ML_Project/README.md

 # Code Update 12/4/17 (Brennan Lefler)
 Implemented functions that split data with even distribution, 70/30 training/test data.
 Also implemented Bayes function to get class probabilities.
 It's starting to get quite convoluted, so I apologize.
 Training samples and classes are in lists named 'trainingSamples', 'trainingClasses'.
 Same for test samples and classes. ('testSamples', etc.) We need to start working on the Relief algorithm as well.

+# Code Update 12/5/17 (Brennan Lefler)
+A few more changes added.
+Currently attempting to implement function to calculate sample probabilities.
+Also added more output text for the user to see some basic information regarding the included features.